s-londono/disasterresponse/README.md

 The first argument, MESSAGES_DB_PATH should be the path to the messages database.
 The second argument, MODEL_PICKLE_PATH, specifies the path where the model is to be saved as a pickle file.
-For example, to load the messages saved above run:
+For example, to load the messages database saved above to train the model, run:

 ```bash
 python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl